PBS Frequently Asked Questions

 However, the inclusion of the Additional Fee and the Additional Patient Charge are capped so that the addition of these charges, in full or in part, must not result in the total charge for the medicine being more than the general patient co-payment amount of $31.60.
 The maximum general patient charge for each under co-payment medicine is shown on the PBS website.

 The Additional Fee is sometimes referred to as the Safety Net recording fee.
-This Fee forms part of the Seventh Community Pharmacy Agreement and is applied for recording prescriptions priced below the maximum general patient co-payment on the PBS Safety Net record (for example, on your Prescription Record Form).
-From 1 July 2023, the Additional Fee is up to $1.40 for ready prepared items and $1.80 for extemporaneously-prepared items.
+This Fee forms part of the Eighth Community Pharmacy Agreement and is applied for recording prescriptions priced below the maximum general patient co-payment on the PBS Safety Net record (for example, on your Prescription Record Form).
+The Additional Fee is up to $1.45 for ready prepared items and $1.87 for extemporaneously-prepared items.
 The amounts are indexed annually on 1 July.

 A pharmacist may choose to charge all, part, or none of the Additional Fee component of the maximum charge for an under co-payment prescription.
 Only one Additional Fee is included in the maximum charge for a dispensed item, even if multiple quantities are required to make up the prescribed amount.